Learn how to make soft and fluffy Momofuku steamed buns (fold over steamed buns) that you can later use to make pork steamed buns.

 VEGGIE: slices of fresh cucumber or pickled mustard greens, chopped green onion

 TOPPING: Crushed roasted peanuts

 VEGGIE: slices of fresh cucumber, chopped green onion

 SAUCE: a drizzle of hoisin sauce, kewpie mayo

 What will you sandwich in between this Momofuku steamed buns?

-- Use a dough attachment hook to knead the dough on medium speed and gradually adding the liquid until the dough comes together and knead until it is smooth and not sticky, about 5 minutes.
+- Use a dough attachment hook to knead the dough on medium speed and add the liquid followed by cooking oil and knead until it is smooth and not sticky, about 5 minutes.
 If you are kneading by hands, you need to knead for around 10 minutes until the dough is really smooth and no longer sticky.
+Add the salt and knead again until the dough is smooth.
 The kneading part is very important in yielding that smooth steamed buns

 - Let the dough rise at room temperature.
 If it's winter where you are, you can use your oven "bread proof" function to let them proof in there, or simply turn on your oven to lowest temperature and then turn off and after 15 minutes, place the shaped buns in there to let them proof.
 They won't necessarily double in size, but at least puff up to about 50% of original size.
 Do not overproof your dough